Treats fungal infections. This is an antifungal medicine.

 - Your doctor will tell you how much of this medicine to use and how often.
 Do not use more medicine or use it more often than your doctor tells you to.

-- Sporanox® oral liquid works differently than Sporanox® capsules, even at the same dose (number of milligrams).
+- Sporanox® oral liquid works differently than Sporanox® capsules, even at the same dose.
 Do not switch from the capsules to the oral liquid unless your doctor tells you to.

-- Take the capsule with or just after eating a full meal.
+- Take the capsule and tablet with a full meal.
+Take the oral liquid without food.

-- Keep using this medicine for the full treatment time, even if you feel better after the first few doses.
-Your infection may not clear up if you stop using the medicine too soon.
+- Keep using this medicine for the full treatment time, even if your symptoms start to go away.
 It may take several weeks or months for your infection to clear up completely.
-If you are taking this medicine for a nail infection, it may take even longer for you to see the nail get better because it usually takes several months to grow new nails.
+If you have a nail infection, it may take even longer because it can take several months to grow new nails.

 - This medicine comes with patient instructions.
 Read and follow these instructions carefully.
 Ask your doctor or pharmacist if you have any questions.